-The current implementation allows us to play in natural lighting conditions and, using auto camera settings, our robots continue to play and score even with huge lighting condition changes in games.
+The current implementation allows us to play in natural lighting conditions and as shown in the open challenge for 2014, using auto camera settings, our robots continue to play and score even with huge lighting condition changes in games.

 Since the image processor in use was implemented to adapt to different resolutions, the changes noted in the beginning did only result in a slightly slower runtime for both images and we were still able to process both images at 30 fps each.